 United States v.
 Bridges, 217 F.3d 841 (4th Cir.
-2000) – the court upheld the taxpayer’s conviction of aiding and assisting the preparation of false tax returns, on which he claimed a non-existent “Black Tax Credit.”
+2000) – the 4th Circuit upheld the taxpayer’s conviction of aiding and assisting the preparation of false tax returns, on which he claimed a non-existent “Black Tax Credit.”

 United States v.
 Foster, 89 A.F.T.R.2d (RIA) 2002-1063 (E.D.
 Va.
 2002) – the court held that the United States clearly established its right to recover an erroneously paid refund in the amount of $500,000, plus interest, where the claim for refund was based on the slavery reparation tax credit.

 George v.
 Commissioner, T.C.
 Memo.
 2006-121, Tax Ct.
-Rep. (CCH) 56, 539 (2006) – the court rejected the taxpayer’s frivolous argument that he is an “Indian not paying taxes,” finding that Native Americans are subject to the same federal income tax laws as are other United States citizens, unless there is an exemption created by treaty or statute.
+Rep. (CCH) 56, 539 (2006) – the court rejected the taxpayer’s frivolous argument that he is an “Indian not paying taxes,” finding that, unless there is an exemption created by treaty or statute, Native Americans are subject to the same federal income tax laws as are other United States citizens.

 Taylor v.
 United States, 57 Fed.
 Cl.
 264 (2003) – the court upheld the IRS’s denial of the taxpayer’s refund claim, which was based on “being reduced to a second class citizen, but billed first class citizenship taxes for over 60 years,” and held that the Internal Revenue Code does not contain a provision allowing slavery reparation claims.